montessoriopen/montessoriopen.github.io/_includes/conference.md

 Conference
 ----------

-We all know that the best part of conferences are the breaks, when you get to talk to your friends about stories, problems, and joys.
-This conference is designed to be 2 full days of just that!
+Have you had the experience of going to a big conference, only to discover that the times you have your best ideas and inspirations are the breaks?
+The times when you get to talk to your friends about stories, problems, and joys stick with us.
+This conference is designed to be entirely made up of those types of experiences!

 ### How will it work?